STAMP-project/pitest-descartes/README.md

 mvn clean package org.pitest:pitest-maven:mutationCoverage
 ```

 All options from PIT can be used.
 For more details check the [the PIT documentation](https://pitest.org/quickstart/maven/).

 Check ["Running Descartes on your project"](#running-descartes-on-your-project) for additional Descartes configuration options.

 For Gradle support check [Using Gradle](#using-gradle).

-For quick configuration snippets showing to use other testing frameworks such as JUnit 5 or TestNG and how to change Descartes' behavior check [How to...](docs/how-to.md).
-If you use a multi-module project, be sure to take a look at [PitMP](https://github.com/STAMP-project/pitmp-maven-plugin).
+For quick configuration snippets showing how to use other testing frameworks such as JUnit 5 or TestNG and how to change Descartes' behavior check [How to...](docs/how-to.md).

+If you use a multi-module project take a look at [PitMP](https://github.com/STAMP-project/pitmp-maven-plugin).

 ## Table of contents
   - [How does Descartes work?](#how-does-descartes-work)